q8-intouch/Q8Query/readme.md

 ### Available Params
 The following default parameters can be used for various respond modifications
 - `filter`: the filter method can be used to filter the results either with direct comparison operators or related models comparisons.
     - Usage: expression (logical expression)*
         - expression: each expression is considered as a filter option.
 Mainly there are 2 types of tokens;
             - simple comparison tokens which are straightforward as indicated in the tokens table
-            - complex filterers: may consists of multiple formats
+            - complex filterers: may consist of multiple formats
                 - `has`: filter by related models as fetching users having orders, or users having orders.id greater than 1
-                - `scope`: call a custom complex filters which are implemented on backend as fetching active users
+                - `scope`: call a custom complex filters which are implemented on the backend as fetching active users
-                    - **Notice**: the scopes has to be implemented within the model following laravel standard scopes format
+                    - **Notice**: the scopes have to be implemented within the model following laravel standard scopes format

                     Ex: defining a method for `/User?filter=scope active(3)` that fetches the active users within the last 3 days
                 ```php